mqsrr/CoffeeSpace/README.md

 ### OrderingApi

-This API works as a command center for all messages related to creating, updating, and deleting orders.
+This API works as a command center for all messages related to creating, updating, scheduling and deleting orders.
 It publishes events to a message provider that can then be consumed by other microservices.

 #### Libraries
 * Masstransit